Updated: Jun 21

-I’m Dr. Anna Hoffman, a licensed psychologist in the Madison area.
+I’m Dr. Anna Hoffman, a licensed psychologist in California and Wisconsin.
 This post is part of a series called “A Therapist’s Library,” where I recommend my favorite books for healing, education, and prevention.

 When I work with people who just had a baby, I often hear two questions: